2016–17 Celtic F.C. season

-The 2016–17 season was the 128th season of competitive football by Celtic.
+The 2016–17 season was the 123rd season of competitive football by Celtic.
 They competed in the Scottish Premiership, Champions League, League Cup and Scottish Cup.
-They won all three domestic tournaments, completing a domestic treble (the 11th in Scottish football), while going undefeated in 47 domestic games and were nicknamed the "Invincibles".
+They won all three domestic tournaments, completing a domestic treble (the 11th in Scottish football), while going undefeated in 47 domestic games.

 Season overview

 May

 On 20 May 2016, Brendan Rodgers was appointed as the club's new manager, succeeding Ronny Deila in the role.

 June

-On 23 June 2016, Celtic made £1.1 million from the £11 million sale of Victor Wanyama from Southampton to Tottenham Hotspur as the club had inserted a ten percent sell on clause in his contract when he was sold to Southampton in July 2013.
+On 23 June 2016, Celtic made £1.1 million from the £11 million sale of Victor Wanyama from Southampton to Tottenham Hotspur as the club had inserted a ten per cent sell on clause in his contract when he was sold to Southampton in July 2013.

 September

 On 10 September 2016, Moussa Dembélé became the first Celtic player to score a hat-trick in an Old Firm match since 1973 (the last was Harry Hood in the Scottish League Cup), in a 5–1 home victory against Rangers.
 It was also the first hat-trick scored in a league match against Rangers since Stevie Chalmers in 1966.

 On 24 September 2016, Scott Sinclair scored in the first six successive opening league matches of the season, breaking Jimmy McGrory's previous club record of five.